nh-server/switch-guide/docs/extras/theming.md

 ### Installing a theme

+!!! warning "System updates"
+	Every time you do a system update, you need to redump your home menu files.
+To do this, follow step 5 below again.

 !!! tip ""
 	1. Copy `NXThemesInstaller.nro` to the switch folder on your sd card.
 	2. Copy your `prod.keys` to the switch folder on your sd card.